protecode-sc/helm-chart/README.md

 ## Changes

+### 2023.12.4
+* Worker now honors '.Values.worker.resources' for fine grained resource requests and limits.
+* fluentd is not reloaded with config changes.

 ### 2023.12.3
 * Include `secrets-rabbitmq.yaml` for external rabbitmq secrets.
 * Set http proxy configuration also as lower case environment variables to fix compatibility with AWS tooling.